valashsab/next-js-ecommerce-store-vs/README.md

-This application enables users to purchase premium matcha products and accessories online.
+This application is an e-commerce store offering premium matcha powder and traditional matcha kit.